-If we terminate either Mr. Cochran or Mr. Sigler without cause as defined in his respective employment agreement, he will continue to receive his then-current salary for the greater of 12 months or the remaining term of his employment agreement up to a maximum of 24 months.
+If we terminate either Mr. Cochran or Mr. Sigler without cause as defined in his respective employment agreement, he will continue to receive his thencurrent salary for the greater of 12 months or the remaining term of his employment agreement up to a maximum of 24 months.
 If we terminate either of these executives due to a medical disability which renders him unable to perform the essential functions of his employment, his then-current compensation shall be continued for 12 months from the date of his disability.
-If such termination or disability were to occur as of the end of the fiscal year for 2006, then in the case of Mr. Cochran, the amount that would be paid out by the company under this provision would be \$ 319,568 paid over 12 months, or twice that amount paid over 24 months, and the amount received by Mr. Sigler would be \$277,078 paid over 12 months, or twice that amount over 24 months.
+If such termination or disability had occurred as of the end of the fiscal year 2007, then in the case of Mr. Cochran, the amount that would be paid out by the company under this provision would be \$335,534 paid over 12 months, or twice that amount paid over 24 months, and the amount received by Mr. Sigler would be \$290,922 paid over 12 months, or twice that amount over 24 months.
 Each of these executives has agreed not to compete with us for a one-year period following the end of his employment with us.